jljse/argtrace/README.md

 ...
 (YOUR PROGRAM HERE) ...
 ```
+RBS file is saved as "sig.rbs" in current directory.

 ### 2. Implicit trace
 Currently not supported yet.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/argtrace.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jljse/argtrace.

 ## License